yunnysunny/grunt-pages/README.md

 # Changelog

+**0.8.0** - Header tags are now rendered with a child span and anchor tag for linking into post sections.
+Removed support for YAML metadata.
+Added more robust metadata extraction for JavaScript object metadata.
+Added `--debug` flag to debug template data rendering.
+Standardized error logging to use the same format.

+**Breaking changes:**

+- Header tags are now rendered with a nested span and anchor tag for linking into post sections instead of being wrapped with anchor tags
+- No more YAML metadata in posts

 **0.7.2** - Added support for Python 3 due to updating of [node-pygmentize-bundled](https://github.com/rvagg/node-pygmentize-bundled/) dependency.

 **0.7.1** - Wrong node_modules were pushed to npm.
 Pushed correct dependencies listed in package.json to fix bug.